 Welcome to the nation’s capital: a cosmopolitan city steeped in culture, with world-class art galleries, abundant leafy parks and Europe’s largest palace.
 Touching down at the airport, a private Flash Pack transfer will be waiting to whisk you to your boutique hotel.
-There’ll be time to freshen up and meet your group before tonight’s welcome activity: an experiential tapas tour through the buzzing city centre.
+There’ll be time to freshen up and meet your group before tonight’s welcome activity: an experiential tapas tour through the buzzing city center.
 Trace the evening ritual of your typical Madrileno as you hop from tavern to bar, seeking out local snacks and drinks while soaking up some Spanish history.
 A tasty start to your trip.

 Day 02 A taste of Madrid

 Start your first full day with a cycling tour of the city’s famous landmarks, including the Royal Palace, Retiro Park and lively Plaza Mayor.
 Having worked up an appetite, you’ll be ready for a feast at Sobrino de Botín – officially the world’s oldest restaurant.
 Founded in 1725, you’ll be transported back to a time when kings and merchants, writers and artisans, priests and assassins wined and dined in the city.
 Explore the dusty 16th-century wine cellar, witness the original cast-iron wood-fired oven and sit down to a slap-up lunch of house specialties such as ochinillo asado (roast suckling pig) and cordero asado (roast lamb).